tomwhite/ingreedy-js/README.md

 Ingreedy-js is quicker to use, but less fully-featured, and is ideal to get a rough estimate of the carb count for a recipe.

 The app is a web application written in HTML and Javascript.
 Apart from an API call to Google's Vision API, the whole app runs locally in a browser on a phone or on a laptop.
+If you don't have a API key then the app falls back to manual mode where you have to type in the ingredients list.

 ### Image capture